Sajalagn123/hw2-professionalport-Sajal/README.md

 Made some more adjustments to the image.

+Added an about me section with a profile picture of myself along with a short bio.
+I also added a contact section at the bottom of the page with my email and phone number.
+In addition, I added links at the top of the page, which when clicked, smoothly scroll down to corresponding sections of the page.

 ## Instalation
 To install my project, I created a repository for it on Github.
 After that I cloned the repository onto my desktop.
 I then copied the folders from my class repository and pasted them into my folder.
 From there, I opened the assignments into a serperate folder.